WenshuaiJiangCorn/sl-experiment-wj/README.md

 ## Acquiring Data in the Sun Lab

-All user-facing library functionality is realized through a set of Command-Line Interface (CLI) commands automatically exposed when the library is pip-installed into a python environment.
+All user-facing library functionality is realized through a set of Command Line Interface (CLI) commands automatically exposed when the library is pip-installed into a python environment.
 Some of these commands take additional arguments that allow further configuring their runtime.
 Use `--help` argument when calling any of the commands described below to see the list of supported arguments together with their descriptions and default values.